FAIRplus/the-fair-cookbook/content/recipes/applied-examples/approach-cdisc.md

    * Fluency in a scripting language such as bash, Python or R
 * Knowledge requirement:
    * A thorough understanding of CDISC standards, in particular CDISC-SDTM, is essential
+   * understanding of what a  [data dictionary](../interoperability/creating-data-dictionary.md) is.

 ---